bigbam505/dev-vars/README.md

 dev-vars
 ========

-Loading environmental variables for your development enviroment
+Loading environmental variables for your node development environment